david-randoll/ICSI-499---Algorithmn-animation/README.md

-<tite>Animation of Algorithms for Effective Teaching and Learning</title>
+# Animation of Algorithms for Effective Teaching and Learning

 # Table Of Contents
    - [Description](#description)